ANUSHREE1403/ANUSHREE1403/README.md

 ### 👩‍💻 About Me

-- 🌟 I'm a AI enthusiast with a soft spot for creative UI and logical puzzles
+- 🌟 I'm an AI enthusiast with a soft spot for creative UI and logical puzzles
 - 🧠 Currently building cool stuff in **Python, Java, MongoDB, Oracle APEX**
 - 💥 Learning deep dives into **Data Science and AI tools**
 - 📈 I love working on **data** and **ml models**